-Silicon Labs has designed a series of 8-bit microcontrollers that specifically target certain use cases.
+Silicon Labs offers a series of 8-bit microcontrollers that specifically target certain use cases.
 They come with excellent documentation and a breathtaking amount of example code to get every feature and aspect of the microcontroller working.
 When you combine this with an affordable J-Link enabled development board and a gorgeous, cross-platform, Eclipse-based IDE, you practically have your next project built.

 Who should care?